Katie Walder

-Katie Elizabeth Walder (born October 13, 1982) is an American actress.
+Katie Walder is an American actress.

 Career

 Walder is best known for her recurring roles on Gilmore Girls as Janet Billings, How I Met Your Mother as Shannon, and Mad Men as Sherry.
-She has appeared in over 40 television shows, including New Girl, Franklin & Bash, Fairly Legal, The Good Wife, Supernatural, and Rules of Engagement.
-In 2007, she played Trevor Wright's girlfriend in the award-winning independent film Shelter.
+She has appeared in over 50 television shows, including New Girl, Franklin & Bash, Fairly Legal, The Good Wife, Supernatural, and Rules of Engagement.
+In 2007, she played Trevor Wright's girlfriend in the film Shelter.
 In 2014, she starred in the horror film Come Back to Me.

-Walder got her start in New York City, performing in stage roles with Broadway directors including Michael Greif, Keith Reddin, and Daniel Aukin.
-She will soon be seen in the Paramount-owned comedy short Billy Glimmer opposite Ben Stiller.
+Walder began her career in New York City, performing in stage roles.